owen8877/shining/README.md

 - Docker

 **Bun scripts**
+- `init:check`: check all stupid settings and tell you what might go wrong
 - `check:dockerignore`: worry-free check what files are not included in docker,
 - `test:dev`: if you want to run a test in dev (not in docker)
 - `test:prod`: only used by docker daemon and no human being uses this